tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/GearShift_AT.md

 ###Shift Polygons in Declaration Mode

+The shift lines in Declaration Mode only apply for trucks and gearboxes with serial torque converter (AT-S).

 * Downshift line: 700 rpm (torque independent, vertical line)
 * Upshift line: 900 rpm for torque <= 0; 1150 rpm @ Engine's maximum torque